Brighton College A GSG School

 - Linked schools: Brighton College Prep and Pre-Prep School, Handcross Park School

 What The Good Schools Guide says..

-Sited to the east of the landmark pier and pavilion, the school succeeds in being fashionable, practical and innovative – the lack of Saturday morning school means that everyone can have a full weekend and the chance to be part of the town instead of just...
+Sited to the east of the landmark pier and pavilion, the school is fashionable, practical and innovative.
+No Saturday morning school means that everyone has a full weekend and the chance to be part of the town instead of just...

 What the school says...

 If you were to ask current parents why they chose Brighton College for their son or daughter, they would tell you that the children here are cheerful, balanced, at ease with themselves and each other - yet excited and enthused by the challenges before them.
 They might add that Brighton College succeeds in combining academic excellence with a wealth of extra-curricular opportunities, all underpinned by a deep commitment to the individual needs and enthusiasms of each child. ...Read more

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.